RWS/studio-api-docs/apiconcepts/integration/display_filter.md

 What is a Custom Display Filter?
 ---
-In <Var:ProductName>, a display filter limits the display of segments in the Editor based on specific attributes.
-Third-party developers can integrate their own custom display filters that can process the segments in the <Var:ProductName> Editor.
+In Var:ProductName, a display filter limits the display of segments in the Editor based on specific attributes.
+Third-party developers can integrate their own custom display filters that can process the segments in the Var:ProductName Editor.

-The Advanced Display Filter that ships with <Var:ProductName> is an example of an implementation based on the Display Filter API.
-The Advanced Display Filter enables <Var:ProductName> power-users to access more segment filtering options than the standard Display Filter does.
+The Advanced Display Filter that ships with Var:ProductName is an example of an implementation based on the Display Filter API.
+The Advanced Display Filter enables Var:ProductName power-users to access more segment filtering options than the standard Display Filter does.

 To access the Advanced Display Filter the user has to click **View > Advanced Display Filter**.